wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

-* Multi-Screen Support
+* Show & Create Multi-Screen sites

-* Mobile Comparison
+* Show & Create Mobile Sites

-* Mobile Preview
+* Show Mobile Preview or Mobile Comparison

-* List all accounts and show their previw links
+* Cretes WordPress accounts

+* Creates a login page so they can login and then edit their mobile or D1 site

-* and more coming soon!
+* more features in the premium version!